IDMNYU/DM2173-Motion-Graphics-Studio-SP17/projects_demoreel.md

 * For your final class presentation during finals week, you will be required to polish 3 of your major projects (self-portrait or song intonation, retro (the midterm), and titles), and edit them together with audio.
 * The reel will open or close with your end tag, but the internal sequence is up to you.
 * Your audio can be a single music track, or a combination of music and sound effects where appropriate.
+The final audio should be original or royalty free.

 **Demo Reel Final**
 * Iterate the previous assignment.